Dynamic Gaussian Marbles for Novel View Synthesis of Casual Monocular Videos: Experiments

 \subsection{Dynamic Novel View Synthesis with NeRF}

-We compare DGMarbles with competitive NeRF baselines in ~\Cref{tab:nerf-eval}.
-As reported, DGMarbles is on-par with NeRF baselines.
-Interestingly, we find that DGMarbles does very well on the iPhone evaluation without camera pose, and we speculate that the volumetric NeRF approaches struggle in the absence of a static background (\textit{i.e.} when the entire scene moves), while Gaussians can better handle the more expansive dynamic region.
-In contrast, when the multi-view iPhone camera poses are provided, and thus stronger multi-view supervision is present, DGMarbles does worse than NeRF counterparts.
-Still, we again emphasize that DGMarbles exhibits significantly faster rendering (see ~\Cref{fig:teaser}), better tracking (see ~\Cref{tab:tracking-eval}), and more editability (see ~\Cref{fig:tiger-qual}) than the NeRFs.
+In ~\Cref{tab:nerf-eval}, we compare Gaussian Marbles with competitive NeRF baselines Nerfies~\cite{park2021nerfies}, HyperNeRF~\cite{park2021hypernerf}, and T-NeRF~\cite{gao2022dycheck} on the DyCheck iPhone and Nvidia datasets.
+Overall, Gaussian Marbles is on-par with NeRF baselines.
+Gaussian Marbles does very well on the iPhone evaluation without camera pose, and we speculate that the volumetric NeRF approaches struggle in the absence of a static background (\textit{i.e.} when the entire scene moves), while Gaussians can better handle the more expansive dynamic region.
+Furthermore, we again emphasize that Gaussian Marbles exhibits significantly faster rendering (see ~\Cref{fig:teaser}), better tracking (see ~\Cref{tab:tracking-eval}), and more editability (see ~\Cref{fig:tiger-qual}) than the NeRFs.

+We also compare with NeRF baselines on the Total-Recon dataset in ~\Cref{tab:totalrecon-eval}.
+On this more challenging dataset, Gaussian Marbles significantly outperforms general-purpose dynamic NeRF methods HyperNeRF and D$^2$NeRF~\cite{Wu2022D2NeRFSD}.
+However, there is still a gap between Gaussian Marbles and the domain-specific Total-Recon, which uses human and quadruped priors to achieve better reconstruction.